-- 2. Before the trial court may begin imposing a fee for the use of credit cards, a memorandum must be submitted to Judicial Council of California Budget Services with a description of the fee, how the amount of the fee was determined, and how the fee is applied. - 3.
+- b.
+The proposed fee would not result in an undue hardship on people wishing to use credit cards for payment of fees.5 - 2.
+Before the trial court may begin imposing a fee for the use of credit cards, a memorandum must be submitted to Judicial Council of California Budget Services with a description of the fee, how the amount of the fee was determined, and how the fee is applied. - 3.
 The trial court may begin to impose a fee for the use of a credit card after it receives authorization from the Administrative Director or his or her designee. - 4.
 The trial court must notify the public of any fee that it charges by providing information concerning the fee in a conspicuous place such as the trial court's fee schedule.

-For the conditions and circumstances under which acceptance of payment by credit card is permitted, refer to Policy No. FIN 10.02 Cash Handling, Subsection 6.3.5.
+For the conditions and circumstances under which acceptance of payment by credit card is permitted, refer to Policy No. FIN 10.02, subsection 6.3.5.